telerik/xaml-docs/controls/radtimebar/features/events.md

 You can handle the following events when using the __RadTimeBar__ for a very rich user experience with the control:

-* __GroupIntervalChanged__ - fires when interval groups drill level changed.
+* __GroupIntervalChanged__: Fires when interval groups drill level changed.

-* __HoveredPeriodChanged__ - fires when the time period hovered changes.
+* __HoveredPeriodChanged__: Fires when the time period hovered changes.

-* __ItemIntervalChanged__ - fires when the interval items drill level changed.
+* __ItemIntervalChanged__: Fires when the interval items drill level changed.

-* __VisiblePeriodChanged__ - fires when the period that is currently visible has changed as we scroll and zoom within the control.
+* __VisiblePeriodChanged__: Fires when the period that is currently visible has changed as we scroll and zoom within the control.

-* __SelectionChanged__ - fires when the time period selected has changed.
+* __SelectionChanged__: Fires when the time period selection has changed.

+* __ActualSelectionChanged__: Fires when the selected time period is changing, i.e., when the user is dragging one of the selection thumbs.
+The ActualSelectionStart and ActualSelectionEnd properties will hold the selected period at this point.

 For example you can get the current item interval using the __TimeBar.ItemIntervalChanged__ event via the __TimeBar.CurrentItemInterval__ property.
 This event will also fire on initial load, when the best current item interval is set.